jundalisay/superb/content/en/research/socrates/the-economist/chapter-11.md

 {{< l a="Socrates" >}}
-Socrates= Are you then indeed so careful to grow rich, Ischomachus?—amassing wealth but to gain endless trouble in its management?
+Are you then indeed so careful to grow rich?—amassing wealth but to gain endless trouble in its management?
 {{< /l >}}

 {{< r a="Ischomachus" >}}
 Most certainly, and most careful must I needs be of the things you speak of.

-So sweet I find it, Socrates, to honour God magnificently, to lend assistance to my friends in answer to their wants, and, so far as lies within my power, not to leave my city unadorned with anything which riches can bestow.
+So sweet I find it to honour God magnificently, to lend assistance to my friends in answer to their wants, and, so far as lies within my power, not to leave my city unadorned with anything which riches can bestow.
 {{< /r >}}

 {{< l a="Socrates" >}}